handpoint/handpoint.github.io/about.md

   title: About <br>Handpoint
   description: Powering the <span class="specialtxt"> Embedded Payments Revolution </span>
 intro:
   title: "4 locations.
 3 continents.
-1 mission"
+1 mission."
   description: >
     <p>The payments was not designed for the software industry.
 But Handpoint is.</p> <p>Handpoint has been a pioneer in defining integrated payments, from advancing the checkout experience with mobile technology to launching open payment integrations for all emerging platforms -- on 3 continents.
 We provide solutions for software companies, payfacs, merchants, acquirers, and ISOs who share our vision for nextgen commerce: where customer experience and management matter, where payments are embedded seamlessly, and where mobile technology fuels growth.</p> <p>Handpoint's APIs, international gateway, and cloud-hosted system are built around security and support that let software companies power the future of commerce.</p><p class="specialtxt">Handpoint.
 Powering the payments revolution.<br><br></p>
 blurbs: